github/developer.github.com/content/guides/best-practices-for-integrators.md

 * TOC
 {:toc}

 Interested in integrating with the GitHub platform?
 [You're in good company](https://github.com/integrations).
-This guide will help you design a flexible system that provides the best experience for your users, and ensure that both services maintain a secure connection.
+This guide will help you design a flexible system that provides the best experience for your users and provide a secure connection for transmitted information.

 ## Secure payloads delivered from GitHub